<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 venipuncture is outdated. what's the alternative?

-• With microsampling, doctors, clinics and labs receive accurate blood test results faster, at lower cost than ever before.
+• With microsampling, researchers, doctors, clinics and labs receive accurate blood analysis results faster, at lower cost than ever before.

-• Portable, automated collection eliminates the need to send patients to separate lab/clinic for venipuncture.
+• Portable, automated collection eliminates the need to send patients to a separate lab/clinic or blood draw center for a venipuncture procedure.

-• Accurate blood testing and toxicology results are now available in a more efficient, comfortable and modern manner for patients, with only a drop of blood collected.
+• Accurate blood testing and toxicology results are now available in a more efficient, comfortable manner for patients, with only drops of blood collected from a quick finger-stick.

-• No need for large blood sample collection, storage, transport and processing.
-More specifically, accurate analysis (other than local/systemic exposure studies) can be obtained via microsampling with just 20 percent of the blood volume typically collected by venipuncture.
+• Accurate analysis can often be obtained via microsampling with just 20 percent of the blood volume typically collected by venipuncture.

 Learn more about the refined process of microsampling, an innovative, simplified, and improved alternative to venipuncture.
 Contact a microsampling specialist today.